bostoninteractive/Front-End-Methodology/README.md

 We have boilerplates for both Kentico and Drupal sites, both include the foundation framework and SASS files. https://github.com/bostoninteractive/bi-boilerplate

-Kentico - kentico-frontend branch

-Drupal - Master branch Foundation Starter Theme
+For Kentico Sites:

+  Use the kentico-frontend branch and copy the 'starter-theme' files to your project Use the 'kentico-kitchensink' for reference of our coding style and some common components.

+For Drupal Sites:
+  Use the master branch '/Foundation/STARTER' theme

 The most direct way to get up and running with a SASS compiler is using your terminal.